The Best Online Brokerage: Key Takeaways

 Most brokers guarantee your money if it’s lost due to “unauthorized activity.”
 Just be careful — trades made by people with whom you share your password aren’t covered.

-Execution speed matters — especially with penny stocks.
+Every best penny stock broker knows: execution speed matters — especially with penny stocks.
 They move fast.
 You need to be able to act immediately if you decide to trade.

 Your online brokerage should be transparent about its execution speeds.
 Every U.S.-based broker is bound by the FINRA rule on best executions.
 According to this rule, brokers must try to get the best price for your order possible.